cardboard-iguana/cardboard-iguana.com/log/2021-10-07-tryhackme-complete-beginner.md

 ### (Severity 09) Components With Known Vulnerabilities

-The trickiest part of this is that the project is called “CSE Bookstore”, but the exploit code in ExploitDB is listed under “Online Book Store”.
+The trickiest part of this is that the project is called "CSE Bookstore", but the exploit code in ExploitDB is listed under "Online Book Store".

 The actual vulnerability is two-fold:

 * Admin image uploads bypass authentication.
-* There’s no check on *what* actually gets uploaded, so we can push up a PHP script instead of an actual image.
+* There's no check on *what* actually gets uploaded, so we can push up a PHP script instead of an actual image.

 References: